Nikhil-Krishnamurthy/Retro-Gaming-Handheld/README.md

 This project was creating a gaming handheld from scratch, including cadding the case and designing the pcb.
 This handheld will run retro games up to the SNES.

 Key Features
-Esp32 powered emulation
+Esp32 powered emulation \n
-RGB444 7in screen
+RGB444 7in screen \n
-Dedicated sound system
+Dedicated sound system \n
-Cold swappable storage system
+Cold swappable storage system \n
-Rechargable 3500mAh battery
+Rechargable 3500mAh battery \n
-USB C data transfer to computer
+USB C data transfer to computer \n
-USB C powered charging
+USB C powered charging \n

 Schematic